Talla builds a smarter customer knowledge base

 You can deploy the product as a widget on your website to give customers direct access to the information, but Rob May, company founder and CEO says the most common use case involves helping sales, customer service and customer success teams get access to the most relevant and current information, whether that’s maintenance or pricing.

 The information can get into the knowledge base in several ways.
 First of all you can enter elements like product pages and FAQs directly in the Talla product as with any knowledge base.
-Secondly if an employee asks a questions and there isn’t an adequate answer, it exposes the gaps in information.
+Secondly if an employee asks a question and there isn’t an adequate answer, it exposes the gaps in information.

 “It really shows you the unknown unknowns in your business.
 What are the questions people are asking that you didn’t realize you don’t have content for or you don’t have answers for.
 And so that allows you to write new content and better content,” May explained.